 There are many pathways to depression.
 Genetic factors may play a complex role in setting the level of sensitivity to certain kinds of events, including the level of nervous system reactivity to stress and other challenges.
 Scientists know there is no single gene involved: many genes likely play a small role in contributing to vulnerability; acting together with environmental or other factors.

 However, depression can occur in people without family histories of it as well.
 There is significant evidence that harsh early environments—especially experiences of severe adversity such as abuse or neglect in childhood—can create vulnerability to later depression by altering the sensitivity of the nervous system to distressing or threatening events.

-Experiences of failure, rejection, social isolation, loss of a loved one, or frustration or disappointment in achieving relationship or any other life goal often precede an episode of depression.
+Experiences of failure, rejection, social isolation, loss of a loved one, or frustration or disappointment in achieving a healthy relationship or any other life goal often precede an episode of depression.
 For that reason, many researchers regard the negative mood state of depression as a painful signal that basic psychological needs are not being met and that new strategies are needed.
-They also suggest that depression to some degree results from a lack of skills in processing negative negative feelings; some of the most effective therapies for depression teach what can be considered basic mental hygiene, cognitive and emotional tools for dealing with negative feelings.
+They also suggest that depression to some degree results from a lack of skills in processing negative feelings; some of the most effective therapies for depression teach what can be considered basic mental hygiene, cognitive and emotional tools for dealing with negative feelings.
 Trauma, which can overwhelm emotional processing mechanisms, is another common trigger for depressive episodes.

 Depression in Women